-Website calendar: The website calendar offers the most up-to-date information about events at Pennington.
-You can subscribe to calendar feeds here: http://www.pennington.org/calendars/ical/index.aspx.
+Website: The website calendar offers the most up-to-date information about events at Pennington.
+You can subscribe to calendar feeds by hovering over the ICAL icons on the calendar page.

 Weekly Email to Parents: Every Friday morning, parents will receive an email called Pennington Postings.
-The Postings contains important information and reminders about upcoming School events and as well as news.
-Pennington Postings it is the best way to find out what will be happening in the week ahead.
-To prevent the Postings from disappearing into your spam filter, we suggest adding firstname.lastname@example.org to your list of contacts and approved senders.
+The Postings contains important information and reminders about upcoming School events; it is the best way to find out what will be happening in the week ahead.
+To prevent the Postings from disappearing into your spam filter, we suggest adding email@example.com to your list of contacts and approved senders.
 You can view archived issues of the current year's Pennington Postings by clicking here.